 July 29, 2012

 A year ago today, a package arrived on the doorstep, a white cardboard tube about five feet long.
-Although I didn't know it at the time, it was the first of many such packages that would arrive on the doorstep over the next several months.
+This particular package contained six lengths of 16-gauge one-inch square steel tubing.
+Although we didn't know it at the time, it was the first of many such packages that would arrive on the doorstep over the next several months.

 Out in the garage, my brand new Millermatic 140 welder sat on its cart, spool of welding wire wrapped in plastic, bottle of C-25 ready to plug in.
-I'd just gotten the welder a few days before, a totally unexpected birthday present.
+I'd just gotten the welder a few days before, a totally unexpected birthday present from my generous girlfriend.
 Almost immediately the welder had me thinking about building a Locost.
 Again.
-Five years earlier I'd spent hundreds of hours planning and designing an MGB-based Locost, and building a mock-up of a Locost frame.
-But I'd done almost nothing about it since.
+Five years earlier I'd spent hundreds of hours planning and designing a Locost based on an MGB roadster, and even built a full-size wooden mock-up of the frame.
+I'd done almost nothing about it since.

 Building an entire car seemed like an overwhelming project.
 But I had a welder now, which was one major obstacle out of the way.
 I remember thinking at the time, well, no doubt a whole Locost is unrealistic and probably out of the question, but it can't hurt to cut out a few frame tubes, you know, just in case.
 They won't take up a lot of room in the garage.
 I can wrap them in plastic and store them in a cardboard box off in the corner, and if I ever got around to it, I could maybe try welding a few of the tubes together.
 No big deal.
 It might be fun.

-So I ordered half a dozen five-foot lengths of 1" square mild steel tubing from Online Metals, and on Friday, July 29, 2011, the package arrived on the doorstep.
-Over the next several days I chopped the tubes into the proper lengths for the main frame rails, filed the ends, and wrapped them all in plastic.
+So I ordered half a dozen five-foot lengths of 1" square mild steel tubing from Online Metals in Seattle, Washington, and on Friday, July 29, 2011, the package arrived on the doorstep.
+Over the next several days I chopped the tubes into the proper lengths for the main frame rails, filed the ends, and neatly wrapped them all in plastic.
 I marked each tube with its Locost designation, found a long cardboard box, and set them carefully inside.
-Then I looked at the box, realized it could actually hold quite a few more tubes, and ordered some more metal.
+I then looked at the box, realized it could actually hold quite a few more tubes, and ordered some more metal.

-More metal kept arriving, and I kept adding more tubes to the box, but then somewhere along the line I got side-tracked.
+Along with the eBay parts, more metal kept arriving, and I kept cutting more tubes and adding them to the box.
+But then somewhere along the line I got side-tracked.
 I think it had to do with dragging out my old Locost designs from five years earlier.
 They were pretty elaborate, and mainly focused on the suspension.
 While looking at the drawings, I realized almost immediately I'd made a huge mistake with the front suspension.
 By using book locations for the pickup brackets, the suspension would have zero caster, which would make the handling pretty unstable.

 I spent the next few days redesigning the frame and the pickups to provide five degrees of caster, and by the time I was done I really, really wanted to build the front suspension.
 The frame tubes wrapped in plastic could wait.
 My next order of metal included round tubing for the A-arms, and a few more pieces for the suspension brackets.
 Building A-arms took us into the winter months with completely new and different challenges, but somewhere in between making jigs and tapping suspension tubes it finally hit me.
 We were building a Locost.